-Kilkenny County Council intends to make a Local Area Plan for Kilmacow under the Planning and Development Acts 2000-2006.
-The purpose of this screening report is to consider whether the proposed LAP is likely to impact on any designated Natura 2000 sites (normally called Special Areas of Conservation or Special Protection Areas) and to determine whether a full Appropriate Assessment is required.
+Kilkenny Council intends to make a Local Area Plan for Kilmacow under the Planning and Development Acts 2000-2006.
+The purpose of this screening report is to consider whether the proposed variations to the Draft LAP is likely to impact on any designated Natura 2000 sites (normally called Special Areas of Conservation or Special Protection Areas) and to determine whether a full Appropriate Assessment is required.

-Please note that a separate Strategic Environmental Assessment (SEA) Screening Report was prepared in May 2008 and the relevant environmental authorities (the EPA and DoEHLG in this case) were consulted in considering whether the LAP required SEA.
-This current Screening Report refers only to potential impacts that may occur to any Natura 2000 sites as a result of the implementation of the new LAP, in accordance with the 1992 Habitats Directive.
+Please note that a separate Strategic Environmental Assessment (SEA) Screening Report was prepared in September 2009 and the relevant environmental authorities (the EPA and DoEHLG in this case) were consulted in considering whether the LAP required SEA.
+This current Screening Report refers only to potential impacts that may occur to any Natura 2000 sites as a result of the implementation of the proposed variations to the Draft LAP, in accordance with the 1992 Habitats Directive.